scalable-infrastructure/exercise-2024/README.md

     * Spark Web UI: <http://data-analytics.dyndns.lrz.de:8181/>
     * ![spark_master.png](spark_master.png)
-    * The nodes for the assign can change.
-Please use Web UI to get current MASTER URL!
+    * The nodes and hostnames assigned to the Spark Cluster can change.
+Please use Web UI to get current MASTER URL for your job submission!

 5. Howto Slurm: